-14.3 Lead Hazard Assessment
+12.3 Lead Hazard Assessment

-All pre-1978 built properties acquired through this Program must be compliant with the provisions for lead reduction found at 24 C.F.R.
+All pre-1978 built properties acquired through the HBA Program must comply with the lead reduction provisions found at 24 C.F.R.
 Part 35.
-The PRHFA will validate the date of construction from the appraisal documents and provide disclosure of Lead Based Paint Hazard which will include the following:
+PRHFA will validate the date of construction from the appraisal documents and assure the seller complied with the "Disclosure requirements for sellers" provisions found at 24 C.F.R. § 35.88(a) which states: